ruben0dewitte/data_repository_Introduction_to_Gravity_in_R/Readme.md

 renv::restore(confirm = FALSE)
 ```

+If the `renv` command fails, you can alternatively install the necessary
+packages manually by running the R script
+`./code/01_packagemanagement.R`.

 # Instructions to replicators

 All code files in this repository are referred to through the package